 This page tells you about CT scans.
-There is information about
+You can find the following information

 What a CT scan is